dsfsi/Higher_Education_EDA/README.md

    **Currently the bugs are being fixed**
  -
  -
  # Within this App is the popular and known architecture known as SweetViz and you can use this app to produce a Sweetviz report.
-To access the exploratory data analysis app for higher education, please [use the exploratory data analysis app # link by clicking here](https://share.streamlit.io/herkulaascombrink/eda_for_education/main/eda_for_education.py)
+To access the exploratory data analysis app for higher education, please note that the bugs are being fixed [ # link by clicking here](https://share.streamlit.io/herkulaascombrink/eda_for_education/main/eda_for_education.py)